Jetty Bones: Personal life

 Galluzzo is pansexual.
 She affirmed her queer identity on Twitter in March 2020, responding to being identified as an ally by tweeting "My publicly known heteronormative relationships do not mean I’m heterosexual.
 NOT BY A LONG SHOT," followed by a smile and a rainbow emoji.

-She is a non-denominational Christian and was raised Catholic.
+Galluzzo is a non-denominational Christian and was raised Catholic.
 She got her first tattoo, an outline of the state of Ohio behind her left ear, while attending Cornerstone Festival in 2010.
 In 2014 she reviewed the Bombay Bicycle Club album So Long, See You Tomorrow for the music website Tuned Up.
 Following the 2021 inauguration of Joe Biden, she participated in the Bernie Sanders mittens meme by tweeting photoshopped images of Sanders on various emo album covers.
 As of 2021, she works a day job as a barista in Ohio.
 She is a feminist and has advocated for empowering women and other minorities in the rock scene, in addition to being a mental health advocate.